PreranaMalagi27/SnakeGame/README.md

 the speed of the snake increases as it snake goes on eating the fruit.

-There is a Highest Score which be 0 till "Highest Score :30" after 30, the score increases.

 Whenever the snake touched the boundary line of any 4 direction or if the snake intersects (face of the snake touches it's own tail) there is a popUp notification saying Game is Over! and the page will be refreshed by itself (within 2 seconds).